pchapin/thumper/README.md

   the 64 bit version of PostgreSQL to match the 64 bit code generation of GNAT Community 2021.

-After setting up the software above, you should be able to load the `thumper.gpr` project file into GPS and build the Thumper client, server, and test program.
+After setting up the software above, you should be able to load the `thumper.gpr` project file into GPS and build the Thumper client, server, and test programs (for Thumper and Hermes).
 Note that the Hermes library will be automatically built when Thumper is built.
-To build the Hermes test program, use the `master.gpr` file in the Hermes folder.

 See the documentation in the `doc` folder for more information.